One fact that most Filipinos overlook is the fact that in the

 hearing of this.
 At first I thought that this tilde over the

 g was removed for practical reasons.
-Considering how much of a
+Considering how much of

-find a source on why it was removed in the first place.
+cannot find a source on why it was removed in the first place.

 The letter thorn (Þþ) used to be in the English alphabet and it

-sometimes written like an inverted y, hence old timey signs saying
+sometimes written like an inverted y, hence old timey signs

-dropped in England.
+that letter was dropped in England.

 But in the Philippines, typesetters regularly had access to